 Managing Diabetes with Diet

 Diabetes should be managed with a combination of diet and regular exercise and, when necessary, medication.
 Each of these components plays a major role in a person's overall health and well-being.

 More about this diet

 Copyright 2015 Aisle7.
 All rights reserved.
 Aisle7.com

 The information presented in Aisle7 is for informational purposes only.
 It is based on scientific studies (human, animal, or in vitro), clinical experience, or traditional usage as cited in each article.
 The results reported may not necessarily occur in all individuals.
 Self-treatment is not recommended for life-threatening conditions that require medical treatment under a doctor's care.
 For many of the conditions discussed, treatment with prescription or over the counter medication is also available.
 Consult your doctor, practitioner, and/or pharmacist for any health problem and before using any supplements or before making any changes in prescribed medications.
-Information expires June 2014.
+Information expires June 2016.